 The signwriter arrives and paints your personalised lettering and/or artwork.

 The inside of the boat gets hoovered out.
-Wooden rails and doors, cratch covers etc. are replaced, anything which was removed is put back to get the boat ready for its' grand reveal / re-float!
+Wooden rails and doors, cratch covers etc. are replaced, anything which was removed is put back to get the boat ready for its' grand reveal and re-float!

 Monday –Finished boats are collected or moored opposite the boat yard on the pilings.